Welsh Baccalaureate is a compulsory qualification across key stage 4 in Wales.

-The qualification comprises of 4 components, all of which are assessed on a pass, merit or distinction basis, through portfolio work.
+The qualification comprises of four components, all of which are assessed on a pass, merit or distinction basis, through portfolio work.
 Details of each component will be given to you when you undertake each assignment.
 You will be taught through a variety of activities aimed to help you develop a range of transferable skills.
 The skills you will develop are:

-● Digital Literacy
+- Digital Literacy

-● Critical Thinking and Problem Solving
+- Critical Thinking and Problem Solving

-● Planning and Organisation
+- Planning and Organisation

-● Creativity and Innovation
+- Creativity and Innovation

-● Personal Effectiveness
+- Personal Effectiveness

 These will be assessed through the completion of four challenges.
-Each challenge will contribute to the Skills
+Each challenge will contribute to the Skills Challenge Certificate

-● Individual Project – 50%
+- Individual Project – 50%

 - Enterprise and Employability Challenge – 20%

 - Global Citizenship Challenge – 15%

-● Community Challenge – 15%
+- Community Challenge – 15%

-For more information please see the prospectus here.
+For more information regarding this course, please see our KS4 information booklet here.